1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC003/README.md

 ## 6. Integration/Demonstration

-* To run this Use Case, the authenticated user must have admin permissions.
+* To run this Use Case, the patient must click on the "Register" button on the home page and fill in the required information.

 ## 7. Observations